WalletScrutiny/WalletScrutinyCom/_bearer/lynxcollection.financialrevolution.md

 ## Analysis

-Since the user can generate his own keys using another device which are then printed on a piece of paper to be stuck on the metal cards, the risk that we see here is with the **printing device the user uses to print** on the paper.
+Since the user can generate his own keys using another device which are then printed on a piece of paper to be stuck on the metal cards, the risk that we see here is with the **printing system** (pc, network if network printer, printer itself if harddrive integrated) leaking the keys at creation or the keys being leaked upon later use for spending.